Hall hurt after 62-yard TD in Jets' 16-9 win over Broncos - NewsBreak

 Hall hurt after 62-yard TD in Jets' 16-9 win over Broncos

-Hall finished with 72 yards on four carries, including the Jets' only touchdown, a 62-yard masterpiece in which he hit a top speed of 21.87 mph according to NextGen Stats, the fastest by a ballcarrier this season.

-The second-rounder from Iowa State had quickly established himself as a key playmaker for the Jets and was coming off a season-high 116 yards rushing at Green Bay.
-He leads the Jets with 463 yards and four touchdowns on 80 attempts.
+Rookie Breece Hall ran for a 62-yard touchdown before leaving with a knee injury and the surprising New York Jets won their fourth straight by beating backup quarterback Brett Rypien and the punchless Denver Broncos 16-9 on Sunday.

-Rookie cornerback Sauce Gardner helped secure the surprising Jets' fourth straight victory by breaking up Brett Rypien's fourth-down pass into the end zone to Courtland Sutton with just under 2 minutes remaining.
+Rookie cornerback Sauce Gardner broke up Rypien's fourth-down pass into the end zone to Courtland Sutton with just under 2 minutes remaining.
 Rypien's final heave in the closing moments fell woefully short of KJ Hamler's grasp at the goal line.

 Denver starting quarterback Russell Wilson sat this one out with a pulled hamstring, missing a game for just the fourth time in his 11-year career.
-But the Broncos (2-5), who are last in the league in scoring, fared no better under Rypien, who was making his second career start.
+But the Broncos, who are last in the league in scoring, fared no better under Rypien, who was making his second career start.

-The Broncos lost their fourth straight despite another outstanding defensive performance.
-The Broncos had more first downs and yards and fewer penalties and punts than the Jets but came away with another gut-wrenching loss.
+The Broncos (2-5) lost their fourth straight despite another outstanding defensive performance.

-“I’m sick of being up here saying the same thing over and over again,” Broncos rookie coach Nathaniel Hackett said.
-“The opportunities are there.
-At some point, we've got to take them.
-There’s no excuses.
-We've been in every single game and we've got to win these games."

 Zach Wilson was held without a touchdown for the second straight week, but he did enough to lead the Jets to the win despite his pedestrian stats: 16 for 26 for 121 yards.